Excel VBA Select Case Statement

 Sub CheckOddEven() CheckValue = InputBox("Enter the Number") Select Case (CheckValue Mod 2) = 0 Case True MsgBox "The number is even" Case False MsgBox "The number is odd" End Select End Sub

-The coding is developed as shown in the screenshot and output is displayed as follows when even number is entered.
+The coding is developed, as shown in the screenshot, and output is displayed as follows when even the number is entered.

 Example #6 – Nested Select Case Statements

 Nesting is a useful feature of the select case, and the way how it is done is shown.

 Sub TestWeekday() Select Case Weekday(Now) Case 1, 7 Select Case Weekday(Now) Case 1 MsgBox "Today is Sunday" Case Else MsgBox "Today is Saturday" End Select Case Else MsgBox "Today is a Weekday" End Select End Sub

 Here the select case is defined inside another select case to test a day, weekday, or weekend.
 Except for case 1 and 7 remaining all are weekdays (Note: case 1 is Sunday and case 7 is Saturday)